asifshah14/dash/replit.md

 - Added db:push script to package.json for schema synchronization
 - Successfully migrated database schema with demo_requests and consultation_requests tables
 - Removed all Supabase dependencies and related code
+- Fixed production build by using relative imports instead of '@shared' alias
-- Verified application works correctly with new database backend
+- Verified application works correctly with new database backend in both dev and production modes

 **November 9, 2025 - Production Deployment Fixed:**
 - Removed `tsconfig-paths/register` from start script (incompatible with Node.js ESM)